-- 0700.
+- O700.
 College Reading Skills (3).
-Instruction and practice are given in key reading skills necessary for successful study and comprehension of college reading materials.
+Instruction and practice in reading skills necessary for successful study and comprehension of college reading materials.
 Credit for this course is in addition to minimum degree requirements. - 3300.
 Methods of Teaching Literacy (9).
-Pr., admission to Professional Educa tion, ENGL 3002.
-Emphasizes curriculum, methods, strategies, and materials related to teaching the language arts in the elementary school.
-The course is based on a children's literature focus with reading and writing as a developmental and integrated process.
+Pr., admission to professional education, ENGL 3002.
+Emphasizes curriculum, methods, strategies and materials related to teaching the language arts in the elementary school.
+Focuses on children's literature, with reading and writing as a developmental and integrated process.
 Field experiences are provided.